 Neighborhood Center for Families (NCF) Updates

-Services provided by the Neighborhood Centers for Families (NCF) will be provided by phone or email, until further notice.
+Services provided by the Neighborhood Centers for Families (NCF) will be provided in-person, by phone or email.

 Florida Department of Child and Families:

 - Chat online

 - Support for deaf and hard of hearing call 1-800-799-4889

 1-800-204-2418 during the hours of 8 am to 5 pm

 Department of Housing and Urban Development: Assistance for residents who are concerned about housing, renting, foreclosure and eviction